anaspervaiz13/Sudoku-solver-without-Backtracking/README.md

 * swordfish
 * jellyfish

-If the above technique do not complete the puzzle then the Nishio technique is applied, which involves using randomness for selection.
+If the above techniques do not complete the puzzle then the Nishio technique is applied, which involves using randomness for selection.

 This Solver has been Tested on 1 million Sudoku puzzles with 100% accuracy